guyslook/mg/src/pages/directions.md

           * After a small road to the left (Ford Rd) the road rises slightly and we are on the left hand side (opposite a road off to the right).

+          Don't hesitate to [contact us](/contact) if you need help with directions
 ---